Shareability Network Based Decomposition Approach for Solving Large-scale Single School Routing Problems: Methodology

 \begin{lemma} ($Lemma\;\text{1}$ in \cite{Alonso-Mora462}) A trip configuration $\tau_b$ can only be feasible if the set of students $s$ in the trip configuration $\tau_b$ form a clique in the shareability network $G$ (i.e. $\forall s_i, s_j \in S(\tau_b), e(s_i,s_j) \; \text{exists}$).
 This is a necessary (but not sufficient) condition.\\ \end{lemma}

-Given this observation, a potential trip configuration is not feasible if any pair of students in the trip configuration are not connected by edge in the shareability graph $G_S$.
-Thus, if a set of $n$ students ($s_1, \cdots s_n$) can not form a feasible trip configuration, we know that any trip configuration that includes these students plus another $s_{n+1}$ will certainly not be feasible.
+Given this observation, a potential trip configuration is not feasible if any pair of students in the trip configuration are not connected by edges in the shareability graph $G_S$.
+Thus, if a set of $n$ students ($s_1, \cdots, s_n$) can not form a feasible trip configuration, we know that any trip configuration that includes these students plus another student $s_{n+1}$ will certainly not be feasible.
 Therefore, as in~\cite{Alonso-Mora462}, we construct the set of feasible trip configurations $T_b$ by first considering trips that consist of one student, and progressively consider larger sets only when the smaller set is feasible.
-Algorithm \ref{alg1} describes the details for generating the feasible trip list $T_b$.
-The input function $\sfunction{PathTsp}(\cdot)$ is a blackbox for solving the path traveling salesman problem (path-TSP).
+Algorithm \ref{alg1}\footnote{This extends the technique of enumerating feasible trips based on the shareability network, originally from~(\cite{Alonso-Mora462}), to the school bus routing problem.} describes the details for generating the feasible trip list $T_b$.
+The input function $\sfunction{PathTsp}(\cdot)$ is a black-box for solving the path traveling salesman problem (path-TSP).
 As this problem is NP-Hard~\cite{Laporte_1992}, we utilize an insertion heuristic based approach for solving the path-TSP problem.
 Details are provided in the \ref{apend:tsp}.
-We note that any other efficient Path-TSP heuristic can be substituted for this.
+We note that any other efficient Path-TSP heuristics can be substituted for this.

 The last step of our approach is to compute the optimal student-trip assignment given the ST-graph $G_{ST}$, which is formalized as an ILP.
-The total travel cost $C_{\tau}$ for each trip $\tau \in T$ is calculated from the ST-graph $G_{ST}$, as this is given by the solution to the Path-TSP problem for any feasible trip configuration.
+The total travel cost $C_{\tau}$ for each trip $\tau \in T$ is calculated from the ST-graph $G_{ST}$, as this is given by the solution of the Path-TSP problem for any feasible trip configurations.
 This gives us all the information needed to formulate an assignment problem based on $G_{ST}$, which assigns all students to trips (if a feasible solution exists) while minimizing the overall school bus scheduling cost.
 Recall that the total cost consists of the number of buses, vehicle miles traveled and the cost for transporting student via alternate modes.
-This student-trip assignment problem can be treated as a special case of the Weighted Set Cover Problem (WSCP).
-In the following section, we will establish the connection between the SBRP and the WSCP, and give a simplified ILP formulation for solving the SBRP.
+This student-trip assignment problem can be treated as a special case of the Weighted Set Covering Problem (WSCP).
+In the following section, we will establish the connection between the SSRP and the WSCP, and give a simplified ILP formulation for solving the SSRP.